aurelia-contrib/aurelia-open-id-connect/README.md

 jspm install github:shaunluttin/aurelia-open-id-connect@0.11.2
 ```

-### Add it to Aurelia
+Also install UNMET PEER DEPENDENCIES such as `babel-polyfill`.

-We recommend the Aurelia CLI.
+### Add aurelia-open-id-connect to Aurelia

-Add the following dependencies to `aurelia.json`.
+We use the Aurelia CLI, so we add the following to `aurelia.json`.

 ```
 {
   "name": "aurelia-open-id-connect",